Run Lola Run: Television

 The movie has been referenced in various animated series, including the 2001 The Simpsons episode "Trilogy of Error", the 2011 Phineas and Ferb episode "Run, Candace, Run", and a 2021 Pinky and the Brain segment of Animaniacs called "Run Pinky Run".

 The series SMILF includes a 2017 episode ("Run, Bridgette, Run or Forty-Eight Burnt Cupcakes & Graveyard Rum") which references the film.
-The music video for "Walk Me to the Bridge" (2014) by Manic Street Preachers directly references the movie.